AryaanB9/WebCleanser/README.md

 # Usage

+## Project Folder

+1. Place the Project Folder in xampp/htdocs/
+2. Make sure XAMPP is running before running the Extension
+3. Change the address of index.php in the popup.js file.

 ## Extension

 1. Go to Chrome Settings by tapping on the three dots availble on the top right corner
 2. Select " Extensions "
 3. Enable " Developer Mode "
 4. Click on " Load Unpacked " and select the " extensions " folder

 </br>